MASTER

 ABOUT ABOUT

-Join Fairmount Park Conservancy and the Historical Society of Pennsylvania on Saturday, October 7 from 10:00 AM–2:00 PM for an Underground Railroad history hike and talk in West Fairmount Park.
+Join Fairmount Park Conservancy and UGR3DAY Underground Railroad Experiences, Inc. on Saturday, October 5 from 10:00 AM–2:00 PM for a 3.5-mile Underground Railroad history hike and talk in West Fairmount Park.

-On his 202nd birthday, we honor the “Father of the Underground Railroad”, William Still (born October 7, 1821), and all those freedom seekers who traversed the lands of present-day Fairmount Park.
-Join us for a hike through West Fairmount Park in the morning followed by a conversation in the afternoon focused on how public historians can expand and support narratives of 19th century Black Americans in Philadelphia.
+On his 203rd birthday, we honor the “Father of the Underground Railroad”, William Still (born October 7, 1821), and all those freedom seekers who traversed the lands of present-day Fairmount Park.
+Join us for a hike through West Fairmount Park in the morning followed by a community conversation in the afternoon.

 The 3.5-mile loop hike will visit places of historical significance, some with connections to the Underground Railroad.
-Stops include Ridgeland Mansion (c.1762) Boelsen Cottage (c.1684), Belmont Mansion (c.1742), and physical remnants of the Philadelphia & Columbia Railroad, which was a means of clandestine conveyance for freedom seekers in the mid-19th century.
+Stops include Ridgeland Mansion (c.
+1762), Boelsen Cottage (c.
+1684), Belmont Mansion (c.
+1742), and physical remnants of the Philadelphia and Columbia Railroad, which was a means of clandestine conveyance for freedom seekers in the mid-19th century.

-The walk will begin at Ridgeland Mansion’s barn at 10:00 AM and return there for a noon lunchtime discussion.
+The hike will begin at the sheep barn, located near Ridgeland Mansion, at 10:00 AM and will return there for a lunchtime discussion.
 The hike will feature immersive experiences led by historic storyteller and “Conductor” Dee Patterson of UGR3DAY Underground Railroad Experiences Inc. and Gilletta “Gigi” McGraw, portraying free Black woman Cornelia Wells.

 KNOW BEFORE YOU GO:

--The hike is roughly 3.5 miles in length, with a combination of open parkland and hilly trails
+-The hike is roughly 3.5 miles in length, with a combination of open parkland and hilly trails.
+It will take a little less than three hours to complete.

--Appropriate for adults and families with children ages 10 & up.
-Minors must be registered and accompanied by an adult.
+-Appropriate for adults and families with children ages 10 and up.
+Minors must be registered and accompanied by an adult.tic

 -Please dress according to weather conditions and wear good hiking shoes (boots/sneakers).